 Superfiber (SFC) (Arai)

-The outer shell of a helmet made from several types of Super Glass Fire, it is one of the best glass fibres for strength, it was originally invented for space and army defence technology.
-Click here to view Arai helmets.
+The outer shell of a helmet made from several types of Super Glass Fibre, it is one of the best glass fibres for strength, it was originally invented for space and army defence technology.
+Shop Arai helmets.

-The material is made of 100% schoeller®-dynatec (non abrasive, wind resistant, water repellent) Click here to view Rokker jeans.
+The material is made of 100% schoeller®-dynatec (non-abrasive, wind-resistant, water repellent).
+Browse Rokker Jeans.

 TCT Shell (Thermodynamical Composite Technology) (Scorpion)

 The TCT shell consists of a proprietary 5 layer blend of interlaced and specially formulated fibreglass, Aramid and organic poly-resin fibres.
-Click here to view Scorpion Helmets.
+Shop Scorpion Helmets.